Design & Technology

 The design and technology department comprises four teachers, supported by two full-time and one part-time technician.
 The department currently occupies a suite of six specialist rooms.

-A structured KS3 course ensures that all students experience the full range of design and technological activity; Textiles, Food Technology, Graphics and Resistant Materials.
+A structured Key Stage 3 course ensures that all students experience the full range of design and technological activity; Textiles, Product Design and Food.

 In Textiles, students learn how to use the sewing machine effectively to create a variety of outcomes.
 Students learn how to create patterns and different ways to add surface decoration.

 In Product Design they are introduced to the workshop and the tools through creating objects in wood and plastic.

-In Catering, students undertake a variety of skills that develop their knowledge in healthy eating/multi-cultural foods and Meal planning.
+In Food, students undertake a variety of skills that develop their skills as chef and gain knowledge in healthy eating and adapting recipes.